alexwlchan/alexwlchan.net/src/_drafts/single-column-layout.md

 ---
 layout: post
-title: The CSS for my single-column layout web pages
+title: How I lay out a basic web page
 summary: |
   A deep dive on the CSS I use in my standard HTML template -- a single column with a header, main content, and a footer.
 tags: